plaans/aries/doc/src/stn-model.md

 ## Background

-Let `V` bet a set of variables with integer domains.[^STN/difference logic can also support other kinds of domains such as real or rationals.]
+Let `V` be a set of variables with integer domains.[^STN/difference logic can also support other kinds of domains such as real or rationals.]
 An atom in difference logic is an expression of the form `v2 - v1 <= X` where `v1 ∈ V`, `v2 ∈ V` and `X ∈ Integers`.

 The negation of this atom, is another atom in the same language: